INGV/mopad/README.md

-# MoPad in Docker

-Run MoPad within a docker

-## MoPaD -- Moment tensor Plotting and Decomposition
+# MoPaD - Moment tensor Plotting and Decomposition

+Run MoPad within a docker.

-A tool for graphical and numerical analysis of seismic moment tensors
+MoPad is a tool for graphical and numerical analysis of seismic moment tensors

 by Lars Krieger and Sebastian Heimann